SebastianBrockl/stockApp/README.md

 It is I hope, however at least something of a proof that I do know java.

+### practical information about running program

+The code was developed in the Eclipse IDE and i haven't had the time to test how feasible it is to get running outside of that enviorment. _Works on my machine_, no other guarantees.

 ### Task list

   - [x] mock UI implemented in javaFx